waysact/react-style/README.md

 ## Not supported CSS features

-React Style does not support CSS selectors, pseudo-classes, media-queries and CSS animation.
+React Style does not support CSS selectors, pseudo-classes and CSS animation.
 Mostly because we try to avoid implicit behaviour and want the user to make layout decisions inside the `render()` function.

 CSS selectors introduce implicit behaviour by not having a direct link with the elements on which they're applied.
 Therefore there is no way of knowing